 Honor for One Becomes Honor for All

-The Countdown to Veterans Day (November 11) — 2 of 6
+The Build Up to Veterans Day (November 11) — 2 of 6

 Veterans Day is celebrated each year on November 11.
 LIBERTY FLAGS is dedicating the time between now and Veterans Day to sharing the history and importance of honoring our veterans.
 If you missed the previous post in this series, read Remembering the Day of Remembrance.